ecruhling/sage/README.md

 Based on Sage; a WordPress starter theme with a modern development workflow.
 This fork combines parts of v10 and v9.0.10.
 Webpack 5 & Laravel Mix 6.

+* fork of Sage 9.0.10, with some Sage 10 additions
+* additional customizations
+* asset builder / versioning using mix-manifest

 ## Features

 * Sass for stylesheets